nomin709/analysis_for_recipes/README.md

 ## Baseline Model

-For our baseline model, we are using a random forest regressor because it seems that predictor variables and explanotory variables have no clear linear relationship thus random forest regressor may be better at handling complex interactions and non-linear patterns.
-We are predicting number of steps (`n_steps`) based on the features: preparation time (`minutes`) and number of ingredients (`n_ingredients`).
+For our baseline model, we chose a Random Forest Regressor due to the lack of a clear linear relationship between the predictor variables and the target variable.
+The Random Forest Regressor is well-suited to handle complex interactions and non-linear patterns.

+We are predicting the number of steps (`n_steps`) based on the following features:

+- preparation time (`minutes`): We believe it is likely to influence the number of steps (`n_steps`) in a recipe

+- number of ingredients (`n_ingredients`): It may impact the number of steps (`n_steps`), as more ingredients may require more steps to prepare and combine.

-`n_steps` and `n_ingredients` are variables containing quantitative numerical values.
-Therefore, we leave them as-is and build random forest regressor using these features with a `max_depth` of 5.
+Both `minutes` and `n_ingredients` are quantitative numerical values, so we included them as-is in our model.
+We built the Random Forest Regressor with a max_depth of 5.

-To evaluate our model performance, we split the data into training and test sets, and fit the model on the training dataset.
-We then evaluated model performance on train and test sets.
-This baseline model didn't perform well because
+To evaluate our model performance, we split the data into training and test sets.
+We fit the model on the training dataset and then evaluated its performance on both the train and test sets.
+The results are as follows:

-Train RMSE: 5.509
+Train RMSE: 5.51

-Test RMSE: 5.521
+Test RMSE: 5.52

+The close values of train and test RMSE suggest that there is no overfitting.
+However, the maximum n_steps in the dataset is 100, and an RMSE of 5.52 indicates that, on average, the model's predictions are off by about 5.52 steps.
+Given that the mean number of steps (`n_steps`) is 10, this error seems significant.

+Only using `minutes` and `n_ingredients` may not provide enough information for the model to accurately predict the number of steps, leading to suboptimal performance.
+The relationship between the number of steps and the provided features might be influenced by other factors that are not captured by these two variables alone, such as recipe complexity or specific ingredient types.
+The chosen max_depth of 5 might be limiting the model's ability to fully capture the intricacies of the data.

+To improve the model's performance, we could consider incorporating additional relevant features, tuning the hyperparameters further, and transforming certain columns.

 ## Final Model

-State the features you added and why they are good for the data and prediction task.
-Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.

-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.
+In this section, we will add more features and transform certain columns, as well as tune the hyperparameters further in Random Forest Regressor toimprove our model's performance.

 Our final model uses the following features: `n_ingredients`, `minutes`, `tags`, `rating_avg`.

+On top of `n_ingredients` and `minutes` that we used for baseline model, we added two more features from the data, `tags` and `rating_avg`.

+`n_ingredients`

+As mentioned, we believe that it may impact the number of steps (`n_steps`), as more ingredients may require more steps to prepare and combine.

+We left rest of the numerical columns (`n_ingredients` and `rating_avg`) as is.

+`minutes`

+We observed that the distribution of `minutes` is highly right skewed so we log transformed it to normalize.

+`tags`

-To improve the model, we would look into tags and take specific tags as indicators to predict the number of steps.
+To improve the model, we look into `tags` and take specific tags as indicators to predict the number of steps.
+We chose 9 relevant tags that we deemed important and significant in recipes: breakfast, lunch, dinner, snacks, desserts, beverages, appetizers, vegetarian, side-dishes.
+Then we manually one hot encoded each recipe using these tags, applying 1 if a recipe has the tag and 0 if not, for each of these selected tags.

+`rating_avg`

 I used GridSearchCV to find the best hyperparameters for the RandomForestRegressor.
 The best hyperparameters are: